awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-tgw.md

 1. On the **Pending proposals** tab, select the proposal and then choose **Accept proposal**\.

-1. \(\(Optional\) To specify a list of prefixes to be allowed from the virtual private gateway, add the prefixes to **Allowed prefixes**, separating them using commas, or entering them on separate lines\.
+1. \(\(Optional\) To specify a list of prefixes to be allowed from the transit gateway, add the prefixes to **Allowed prefixes**, separating them using commas, or entering them on separate lines\.

 1. Choose **Accept proposal**\.